 Given that tooth decay is more of a risk during pregnancy, gingivitis becomes more of a possibility.

-During the second trimester, many expectant mothers will develop what are called “pregnancy tumors”.
+During the second trimester, many expectant mothers will develop what are called “pregnancy tumours”.

 These are not cancerous.
 Rather, they are overgrowths of tissue caused by a buildup of bacteria in the mouth.
-Plaque – the gummy residue of food left in the mouth after eating – builds up and holds on to bacteria.
-A proper cleaning will help you avoid developing “pregnancy tumors”.
+Plaque – the sticky residue of food left in the mouth after eating – builds up and holds on to bacteria.
+A professional cleaning will help you avoid developing “pregnancy tumours”.

 Can I Use Local Anesthetics While Pregnant?

 This is a common concern for mothers who are expecting a baby.
-Well, you don’t have to worry at all because it is safe to use local anesthetics while pregnant.
+Well, you don’t have to worry at all because it is safe to use local anaesthetics while pregnant.